 If you are buying a lottery ticket, there are exactly three options:

-Now, I love you readers (and my family, and myself!), but most of the people we know who buy tickets fall right in the middle of #3 and don’t have the edge necessary to beat the lottery.
+Now, I love you readers.
+However, admittedly, most of the people we know who buy tickets fall right in the middle of #3.
+The vast majority of buyers don’t have the edge necessary to beat the lottery.